 While the exact grading scheme is still being decided, the final grades will likely be assigned with these proportions.
 The percentages are roughly estimates/my best guesses as of now:

-Before each lecture, everyone will present a piece of recent tech news that the presenter finds interesting.
+Before each lecture, a student will present a piece of recent tech news that the presenter finds interesting.
 It does not have to be related to the course material.
-Use at most 2 slides and 2 mins max.
-Explain the background and why the news is significant.
+Use at most 3 slides and 3 mins.
+Explain why the news is interesting to you.

-We will have 2~3 programming assignments, which mostly will ask you to implement some existing visual computing algorithms, but you don't have to be constrained by what you have learnt and how they are implemented today.
+We are expected to have 2 mini programming assignments, which mostly will ask you to implement some existing visual computing algorithms, but you don't have to be constrained by what you have learnt and how they are implemented today.
 Use your imagination and be creative.
 Remember: the devil is in the detail!

 Everyone — the instructor, TAs, and students — must be respectful of everyone else in this class.
 All communication, in class and online, will be held to a high standard for inclusiveness: it may never target individuals or groups for harassment, and it may not exclude specific groups.
 That includes everything from outright animosity to the subtle ways we phrase things and even our timing.